A NZ Police recruit's employment has been terminated after an "undisclosed conflict of interest relating to a personal relationship" was revealed.

 This comes after police recruitment was frozen in June after a surge in applications during the nationwide lockdown.

-The Herald reported in June that 4000 people were at some stage of the recruitment process, and about 600 people were applying to join each month.
+in June that 4000 people were at some stage of the recruitment process, and about 600 people were applying to join each month.